danjfull/Moving_reference_frame_Unity_demo/readme.md

 This project functions as a demonstration of the benefit of using kinematic physics principles (forces) to move a character/vehicle around in 3-Dimensional space.
 This is in opposition to controlling the character/vehicle motion by explicitly setting the 3D position of the character/vehicle.
 Using physics allows the character to move around normally on a moving/accelerating platform (such as while inside a large moving vehicle), and their transition between the vehicle and non-moving surface also follows realistic behavior.

 This project has a moving reference frame that is a large car.
-The user is encouraged to move the character around inside or on top of the vehicle while it is moving and also transition between the vehicle and the surface to see these physics principles demonstrated.
+The user is encouraged to move the character around inside of the vehicle while it is moving and also transition between the vehicle and the surface to see these physics principles demonstrated.

 The character can jump and move around in 3-Dimensional Space, under the influence of gravity.